newhavenrb/conferences/11_Services_Scale_Backgrounding_and_WTF_is_going_on_here.md

 Resque.enqueue throws a timeout
 What is the state?
-  User account exists but can't be validated because email has not been sent Constriant on user.email, so the user cant recreate their account How do we fix?
+  User account exists but can't be validated because email has not been sent Constraint on user.email, so the user cant recreate their account How do we fix?
   $ bundle exec rails console production
 NO!!!